 - Neurological disorders

-We are becoming increasingly aware of how common mental illness is.
-Mental illness can disable a person for obvious reasons.
-According to the Black Dog Institute, 1 out of 5 Australians do experience some kind of mental illness.
+We are becoming aware of how common mental illness is.
+However, mental illness can disable a person for common reasons.
+According to the Black Dog Institute, 1/5 Australians do experience some kind of mental illness.
 The most common mental illnesses are depression, anxiety, and substance abuse disorder.
-For instance, prolonged anxious worry can trigger depression.
-There is then an attempt to subdue the depression through substance abuse.
-The study further states that at least 45% of Australians will experience some type of mental illness or disability in their lifetime.
+For instance, extended anxious worry can trigger depression.
+There is then an attempt to conquer the depression through substance abuse.
+The study states that at least 45% of Australians will experience some type of mental illness or disability in their lifetime.

 Need for better access

-Hence, access to mental health care services is immediate, and of absolute importance.
+Hence, access to mental health care services is immediate and important.
 Most people who get help from mental health care professionals do gain benefits from their treatment.
-Getting help is warranted.
+Getting help is capable.
 Especially when there is a disability and flow-on effects impacting other areas.
 Depression and anxiety must not be taken lightly, because they may lead to self-harm or even suicide.
 In fact, about 8 Australians a day die by means of suicide.
 If that is not alarming, then what is?

-There is an increasing awareness of the need to support people with mental health-related disabilities.
-Doctors, allied health professionals especially psychologist play a part in mental health disability advocacy.
-The National Disability Insurance Scheme (NDIS) is one example of an avenue for help.
+There is an increasing need to support people with mental health-related disabilities.
+Doctors, allied health professionals especially psychologist play a part in mental health disability support.
+The National Disability Insurance Scheme (NDIS) is one example for help.
 Other less formal, community-based supports are just as important.